 It would be easy to think that the Emmy Award was named after a famous actress, the award creator’s daughter, or any other practical line of reasoning that involves the golden-winged award ending up with a feminine nickname.

-Speaking of the statuette, the design of the Emmy Award is of a golden winged woman (representing the muse of art) holding up a traditional mid-century atomic model (to represent science) intended to cover both the artistic and technical categories encompassed by the Emmy Award.
+Speaking of the statuette, the design of the Emmy Award is of a golden winged woman holding an atom, where the wings represent the muse of art and the atom represents the electron of science, and is intended to cover both the artistic and technical categories encompassed by the Emmy Award.